She has enjoyed all of her modules during her time at Reading but particularly loved Twentieth-Century American literature.

 "I am really excited about the fact that I will go with my placement organisation to the London Book Fair to work on their exhibition stand."

-This Academic placement has been arranged through the Department's Professional Track scheme which helps students to build up their CV and skillset throughout their degree, to be fully ready for professional success by the time they graduate.
+This Academic placement has been arranged through the Department's career scheme which helps students to build up their CV and skillset throughout their degree, to be fully ready for professional success by the time they graduate.

-"The Professional Track was one of the main reasons that I chose Reading.
+"The careers scheme was one of the main reasons that I chose Reading.
 I knew this university would support my career path.
 I felt like I would just be a cog in a large machine everywhere else, whereas Reading made me feel like an individual."

 Phaidra will also complete a Business placement within the Department:

 "As a student ambassador for the Department of English Literature, I am completing a social media internship.
 I will be posting on Facebook and Twitter, setting-up question and answer sessions and hashtags and helping to promote the Department.
-I will complete my Professional Track before the end of my second year and I will come out of university with not just a degree, but skills and work experience to add to my CV."
+I will complete the careers scheme before the end of my second year and I will come out of university with not just a degree, but skills and work experience to add to my CV."

 In addition, Phaidra also finds time to belong to a number of student societies: